metacpan/metacpan-docker/README.md

 [1]: https://docs.docker.com/compose/install
 [2]: https://docs.docker.com/docker-for-mac/
 [3]: https://docs.docker.com/docker-for-windows/

+On Debian / Ubuntu, install using:

+   apt install docker-compose-v2

 On Linux, Docker's default implementation only allows `root` user access to Docker commands and to control containers.
 In order to allow a regular user to